Atorizil/ASL-SOTTR/README.md

-# Shadow of the Tomb Raider Load Removal
+# Shadow of the Tomb Raider Load Removal and Auto Splitting

 ## 237.7_64